rune-org/rune/services/rune-worker/rfcs/RFC-006-wait.md

 2. **Redis (Scheduler Store):**
    * **Priority Queue (ZSET):** Orders timers by epoch milliseconds.
    * **Payload Store (HASH):** Stores the "Frozen" execution message (Context \+ Lineage) indexed by a unique Timer ID.
-3. **Scheduler (Poller):** A dedicated loop that polls Redis for expired timers and publishes execution messages directly to the main workflow.execution queue.
+3. **Scheduler (Poller):** A dedicated loop that polls Redis for expired timers and publishes execution messages to the `workflow.resume` queue.

 ### **4.2 Redis Data Schema**